bmentges/brainiak_api/docs/source/concepts.rst

 --------

-Instances must be easily retrieved and "instance queries" must be really simple to developers to understand as they will do way more requests on instances than on schemas.
+Instances must be easily retrieved and "instance queries" must be really simple for developers to understand as they will do way more requests on instances than on schemas.
 As such, the interface for manipulating instances also accept JSON as content_type as most of the RESTful APIs do.